snippy4/minigames/README.md

 # minigames
-A collection of minigames made in python and pygame for fun and games ...
+A collection of minigames made in python and pygame for fun and games :D